-Click on a snapshot visualization and then click the Filters drop area on the Visualization Settings pane.
+1. Click on a snapshot visualization and then click the Filters drop area on the Visualization Settings pane.
 The visualization filter properties are displayed.

-Tap the Rank Filter Enabled slider to turn it on.
-The Rank Filter Mode drop-down list is enabled.
+2. Tap the Rank Filter slider to turn it on.

+The Filter By drop-down list is enabled.

-- 3. Select either of the Rank Filter Mode: - By Height/Size
+- 3. Select either of the Filter By options: - Height/Size